phoebebright/django-docserve/README.md

 # Docserve

-**Docserve** purise is to make it easier to produce documentation for a project where you want to show different documentation to users with different roles.
+**Docserve** purpose is to make it easier to produce documentation for a project where you want to show different documentation to users with different roles.

 **Warning (or not)**: much of this code produced with gpt 01-preview

+This simple library solves the following problems:
+- serve docs appropriate to the user's role, and only those docs.
+- avoid having to create yml files for the docs I create, just assume all the docs in a role folder are to be included

 ## Features